opentracing-contrib/java-dropwizard/dropwizard-opentracing/README.rst

 - `withRequest(Request)` configures the `ClientRequestTracingFilter` continue any the current trace.
 In this example, since someSubresource is annotated with `@Trace`, the filter must be configured to link the current server span with the outgoing client span; otherwise, all client requests will start new traces.

-- `withOperationName(String)` builds the ClientTracingFeature with an operation name in order to set the name of all spans created by this client.
+- `withOperationName(String)` builds the ClientTracingFeature with an operation name in order to set the name of all spans created by this WebTarget (or Client if you register it to the client instead).
 Otherwise, the operation name will default to "Client".

 - `withTracedAttributes(Set<ClientAttributes>)` and `withTracedProperties(Set<String>)` operate the same as they do on `ServerTracingFeature`